Cubs vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has 53 hits with nine doubles, a triple, eight home runs and 41 walks.
-He has driven in 20 runs with two stolen bases.
+- Wade has 53 hits with nine doubles, a triple, eight home runs, 43 walks and 20 RBI.
+He's also stolen two bases.

 Wade Recent Games